Laxer3a/CRound/README.md

 - multithreading / fibers
 - GPU ?
 Future of heterogeneous computing ?
 Write code for different system within ? ==> Metatags can come handy.
 - Bit support inside struct like C does ?

-## Undefined string
-- String struct wrapping two pointers ?
-(Start, end).
-One pointer + length ?
-- Always one zero char at the end to be able to get a ptr and C string out of it.
-- Memory management of strings...
-  - Pass allocator when creating the first string.
-Then stuff like a_string + b_int use same allocator/free.
-  - But what happen with a_string + b_string.
-  - Operator + issue. => Don't want to have overloading operators to support.
-(Special concatenation operator ?
-Ex : a + b + 3 => a$b$3 or a#b#3)

 ## Standard libraries
 - printf formatting is adapted to {1} number based, allowing to read the parameters orders the way you want.
 Other formatting parameters seems nice to keep.